optas/shapeglot/README.md

 These models can operate on <b>2D images and/or 3D point-clouds</b> and do learn about natural properties of shapes, including the part-based compositionality of 3D objects, from language <b>alone</b>.
 The latter fact, makes them remarkably robust, enabling a plethora of <i>zero-shot-transfer</i> learning applications.
 You can check our [project's webpage](https://ai.stanford.edu/~optas/shapeglot) for a quick introduction and produced results.

+## Related Works
+If you are interested in ShapeGlot, it is also worth looking at the newer and relevant dataset of [ShapeTalk](https://changeit3d.github.io/), along with the following technical papers concerning referential language and 3D shapes, that also tap and remark on ShapeGlot:
+- [ShapeTalk, CVPR23](https://changeit3d.github.io/): Using discriminative neural **listeners** to edit 3D shapes via language.
+- [PartGlot, CVPR22](https://arxiv.org/abs/2112.06390): Discovering the 3D/shape **part-structure** automatically via ShapeGlot's referential language.
+- [LADIS, EMNLP22](https://arxiv.org/abs/2212.05011): **Disentangling** 3D/shape edits when using ShapeGlot and ShapeTalk.

 ## Dependencies
 Main Requirements: